seejwy/skapi-doc/database/README.md

 });
 ```

+### Example: Deleting Records with Subscription Group Filter

-You can also pass `subscription_group` as an additional filter for which records to delete.
-Here is an example of a user deleting all records in table 'A' in a public access group and only records in subscription group 4.
+You can pass the `subscription_group` property as an additional filter to delete specific records.
+Here's an example of a user deleting all records in the "A" table with a public access group and only records in subscription group 4.

 Learn more about [Subscription](/database-advanced/#subscription) in the [Database Advanced](/database-advanced) section.